Jon: Let’s get started. Tell me about your experience with back pain.

 “This is going to sound like a plug for personal training, but whatever.
 Client’s who pay for personal training are more consistent than those who don’t pay for personal training.
 Yes, there are some individuals who are intrinsically motivated who don’t need a trainer, but the vast majority of the members at my health club are inconsistent.
 Not only are my clients consistent with training, they seem to listen to my advice more than someone who doesn’t pay for my services.”

-Drew is a personal trainer at a health club in North Jersey and Core Fitness in Brielle, New Jersey.
+Drew is a personal trainer at a Robert Wood Johnson Fitness & Wellness.

 Shoulder pain can be a daily struggle.
 Even slight changes in body position can cause discomfort.
 Working on the computer, getting dressed, and even sleeping can be very challenging.